Ivanka Trump Celebrates Sister Tiffany’s Birthday With Glam Throwback Photo

 Ivanka Trump used a glamorous throwback photo to wish her younger sister Tiffany a happy birthday.
-However, while President Donald Trump’s eldest daughter was all dressed up in a designer gown, Tiffany was wearing a diaper.
+The photo wasn’t all fancy, though.
+While President Donald Trump’s eldest daughter was all dressed up in a designer gown, Tiffany was wearing a diaper.

 On Sunday, Ivanka, 37, took to Twitter to share a throwback snapshot of herself and Tiffany, 26, posing together on an ornate sofa trimmed with gold accents.
-The bottoms of massive gold baroque picture frames are visible on the wall behind the girls, adding to the opulence of the setting.
+The bottoms of massive gold baroque picture frames were visible on the wall behind the girls, adding to the opulence of the setting.

-Ivanka is wearing an exquisite black dress with a voluminous skirt.
-It features a sheer overlay covered with a pattern of squiggly lines.
-She has her hair pulled back and hidden underneath a black hat adorned with a net veil that covers the top half of her face.
-Ivanka’s eyes are closed, and she’s leaning back on a pile of pillows with one hand behind her head.
+Ivanka was wearing an exquisite black dress with a voluminous skirt.
+It featured a sheer overlay covered with a pattern of squiggly lines.
+She had her hair pulled back and hidden underneath a black hat adorned with a net veil that covered the top half of her face.
+Ivanka’s eyes were closed, and she was leaning back on a pile of pillows with one hand behind her head.

-Because Tiffany is a toddler in the photo, Ivanka Trump had to be a young tween or teen when it was taken.
-The little girl is sitting on her half-sister’s lap and drinking from a baby bottle.
-She’s clad in nothing but a diaper, and her blonde hair has been curled.
+Because Tiffany is a toddler in the photo, Ivanka had to be a young tween or teen when the pic was taken.
+Baby Tiffany was sitting on her half-sister’s lap and drinking from a baby bottle.
+She was clad in nothing but a diaper, and her blond hair was curled.
 In the caption of her post, Ivanka wished Tiffany a happy birthday and cracked a joke about her “many babysitting fails.”

 Not long after Ivanka shared the photo, her sister responded to it.